eiichi-ishitsuka/visual-bigquery/README.md

 <img src="/asset/icon.png" width="150">

-Visual Studio Code extension for Google BigQuery SQL
+Visual Studio Code extension for Google BigQuery SQL.
+Auto Complete, Snippets, and Syntax Highlight .
+Only standard SQL is supported.
+Legacy SQL is NOT supported.
-Target extension: ".sql"
+Target extension: ".sql".

+# Auto Complete

+- Reserved Keywords,
+- A few Other keywords,
+- BigQuery Types

 # Snippets
 Snippets the syntax used by BigQuery SQL.